 But times are changing – mothers aren’t the only parent caring for the child anymore.
 According to a recent Pew study, the time fathers spend caring for children has doubled from 1965 to 2010.
 Additionally, children who spend more time with their fathers are shown to have a better overall quality of life, research shows.

-For a father to have a fighting chance in a child custody case, he needs experts in his corner who understand Texas child custody law.
+For a father to have a fighting chance in a child custody case, he needs professionals in his corner who understand Texas child custody law.
 Reach out to Bineham & Gillen today to see how to get started.

 Got more questions?
 Contact Bineham & Gillen today.
 We aim for same-day consultations and offer financing and payment plans.